When is it no longer worth having comprehensive insurance?

 Katrin Straub

-Many drivers wonder when a comprehensive insurance policy no longer pays off.
-The answer depends on several factors, including the value of the vehicle, age, and individual risk tolerance.
-This article explores when switching to third-party, fire and theft cover or pure liability makes sense and how you can save costs in the process.
+Many drivers wonder when a comprehensive insurance policy is no longer worthwhile.
+The answer depends on several factors, including vehicle value, age, and individual risk tolerance.
+This article explores when switching to partial coverage or liability-only insurance makes sense and how you can save costs in the process.

 The topic in brief and concise terms

-A comprehensive insurance is often no longer worthwhile when the vehicle is older than five to seven years and the residual value has significantly decreased.
+A comprehensive insurance policy is often no longer worthwhile if the vehicle is more than five to seven years old and the residual value has significantly decreased.

-The switch from fully comprehensive to third-party, fire and theft or simply third-party depends on the vehicle's value, the insurance costs, and individual security needs.
+The switch from comprehensive insurance to third-party, fire and theft or purely third-party insurance depends on the vehicle's value, insurance costs, and individual security needs.

-An annual review of insurance coverage and a comparison of premiums are essential to optimise costs.
+An annual review of insurance coverage and a comparison of premiums are essential to optimize costs.

-Comprehensive insurance offers the most extensive protection for your vehicle, but it is also the most costly option.
-In addition to the services covered by third-party, fire, and theft insurance, it also covers self-inflicted accident damage and vandalism.
-The key factor in determining when comprehensive insurance is no longer worthwhile is the ratio between the current vehicle value and the annual insurance costs.
-A rule of thumb is that comprehensive insurance is often no longer profitable when the vehicle is older than five to seven years.
+Comprehensive insurance offers the most extensive protection for your vehicle but is also the most costly option.
+In addition to partial cover benefits, it also includes self-inflicted accident damage and vandalism.
+The key factor in determining when comprehensive insurance is no longer worthwhile is the relationship between the current vehicle value and the annual insurance costs.
+A rule of thumb is that comprehensive insurance is often no longer profitable if the vehicle is older than five to seven years.
 A new car worth 30,000 euros may be worth only around 15,000 euros after three years.
 Therefore, regularly check the value of your comprehensive insurance.

-Contributions to comprehensive insurance are influenced by factors such as vehicle classification, regional classification, and your no-claims bonus class.
-A high no-claims bonus class can even make comprehensive insurance cheaper than third-party, fire, and theft insurance.
-However, the vehicle's value decreases continuously, while the premiums do not decrease to the same extent.
-It is therefore advisable to check annually whether the coverage is still proportionate to the residual value.
-This transitional point is a good opportunity to consider alternatives.
+The premiums for comprehensive insurance are influenced by factors such as vehicle type class, regional class, and your no-claims class.
+A high no-claims class can even make comprehensive insurance cheaper than partial cover.
+Nonetheless, the value of the vehicle continuously decreases while premiums do not drop at the same rate.
+It is therefore advisable to check annually whether the cover still corresponds to the residual value.
+This transition point is a good opportunity to consider alternatives.

-The age of your car and the associated depreciation are key indicators of when comprehensive insurance is no longer economical.
-In the first year after registration, a new car loses an average of 25 per cent of its value.
-After three years, the depreciation can already be at 50 per cent.
-For vehicles older than five years, a switch to third-party, fire and theft insurance is often recommended.
-For vehicles that are ten years or older, third-party liability insurance alone is often sufficient.
+The age and the associated depreciation of your car are key indicators of when fully comprehensive insurance is no longer economical.
+In the first year after registration, a new car typically loses 25 per cent of its value.
+After three years, the depreciation can already amount to 50 per cent.
+For vehicles older than five years, a switch to third-party fire and theft insurance is often recommended.
+For vehicles that are ten years or older, a third-party liability insurance is often sufficient.

 The decision also depends on the individual vehicle.
-A ten-year-old car can still have significant value depending on the model and condition.
-If the current value of your car is only a few thousand euros, the costs of comprehensive insurance often no longer make sense.
-A guideline is to consider whether the annual insurance costs exceed ten per cent of the vehicle's value.
-In such cases, a switch is usually advisable.
-Therefore, examining the residual value is essential for optimising your insurance coverage.
+A ten-year-old car can still have a significant value depending on the model and condition.
+If the current market value of your car is, for example, only a few thousand pounds, the cost of fully comprehensive insurance often no longer makes sense.
+A guide is to consider whether the annual insurance costs exceed ten per cent of the vehicle's value.
+In such cases, a switch is often sensible.
+Therefore, considering the residual value is essential for optimising your insurance cover.

-From comprehensive to third-party, fire and theft: When is the right time?
+From comprehensive insurance to third-party, fire and theft: When is the right time?

-A switch from fully comprehensive insurance to third-party, fire and theft is often the next logical step when fully comprehensive cover becomes too expensive.
-Third-party, fire and theft cover protects against theft, fire, glass breakage, collisions with wildlife, and natural events like storms or hail.
-It is generally cheaper than fully comprehensive insurance because self-inflicted accidents and vandalism are not covered.
-A good time for the switch is often when the vehicle is between five and seven years old, and its current value has fallen below 50 per cent of the new price.
+Switching from comprehensive to third-party, fire and theft insurance is often the next logical step when comprehensive cover becomes too expensive.
+Third-party, fire and theft insurance covers damage caused by theft, fire, glass breakage, wildlife collisions, and natural events such as storms or hail.
+It is generally cheaper than comprehensive cover, as self-inflicted accidents and vandalism are not insured.
+A good time to switch is often when the vehicle is between five and seven years old and the market value has fallen below 50% of the new price.

-Consider the following points when deciding on a switch to third-party, fire and theft cover:
+Consider the following points when deciding for a switch to third-party, fire and theft insurance:

-• Cost Savings: What is the difference in premiums between fully comprehensive and third-party, fire and theft cover?
+• Cost savings: What is the difference between the comprehensive and the third-party, fire and theft premium?

-• Personal Risk: Could you financially bear the cost of a self-inflicted total loss?
+• Personal risk: Could you financially handle a self-inflicted total loss?

-• No Claims Discount: There is no no-claims discount for third-party, fire and theft cover.
-Sometimes, with a very good no-claims class in fully comprehensive cover, it can even be cheaper.
+• No-claims discount: In third-party, fire and theft insurance, there is no no-claims discount.
+Sometimes, with a very good no-claims class in comprehensive insurance, it can even be cheaper.

-Weighing these factors will help you determine the optimal time for the switch and thereby optimise your insurance costs.
-The next question is when even third-party, fire and theft cover becomes unnecessary.
+Weighing up these factors will help you determine the optimal time to switch, thereby optimising your insurance costs.
+The next question is when even third-party, fire and theft insurance becomes unnecessary.

 When is third-party car insurance sufficient?

-For very old vehicles with low residual value, the question often arises as to whether comprehensive insurance is still necessary at all.
-Motor liability insurance is legally required and covers damages you cause to others.
-Comprehensive insurance, on the other hand, is voluntary.
-If the value of your car is only a few thousand euros, it might be more economical to forgo partial comprehensive cover and only maintain liability insurance.
-This is especially true if the annual cost of comprehensive cover no longer justifies the potential compensation.
+For very old vehicles with low residual value, the question often arises as to whether a comprehensive insurance is still necessary at all.
+The motor liability insurance is legally required and covers damages that you cause to others.
+However, a comprehensive insurance is voluntary.
+If the value of your car is only a few thousand euros, it might be more economical to forgo comprehensive coverage and maintain just the liability insurance.
+This is particularly the case when the annual costs of comprehensive insurance are disproportionate to potential compensation for damages.

-For vehicles that are around ten years old or valued under 2,000 euros, many owners choose just the liability insurance.
+For vehicles about ten years old or valued under 2,000 euros, many owners opt only for liability insurance.
 The savings on premiums can then be set aside for potential repairs.
 Consider whether you can and want to bear the risk of theft or glass damage yourself.
-The differences in policies are crucial here.
-Opting for liability only is the final step in optimising your insurance cover for older vehicles.
+The differences in the policies are crucial here.
+Opting for liability only is the final step in optimising your insurance protection for older vehicles.

-Have you decided that comprehensive insurance is no longer worthwhile for your vehicle?
-Switching is usually straightforward.
-Most insurance contracts have a duration of one year and can be cancelled with one month's notice at the end of the contract.
-The deadline is often 30 November.
-There is a special right of termination, for example, in the event of a premium increase or after a claim.
-Inform your insurer in writing of your desired switch from comprehensive to partial cover or to liability insurance only.
+If you have decided that fully comprehensive insurance for your vehicle is no longer worthwhile, switching is generally straightforward.
+Most insurance contracts have a term of one year and can be cancelled with a notice period of one month before the contract ends.
+The deadline is often the 30th of November.
+Special termination rights apply, for example, in the case of a premium increase or after a claim.
+Inform your insurer in writing about the desired switch from comprehensive to third-party or liability-only insurance.

-Our expert tip: Clarify in advance whether certain benefits, such as the extended wild animal clause ('all types of animals' instead of just 'game'), will remain when switching to partial cover.
-Also compare the terms and conditions of different providers before making a final decision.
+Our expert tip: Before switching to third-party insurance, check whether certain benefits, such as the extended wildlife damage clause (“all types of animals” instead of just “game”), will remain.
+Also, compare the conditions of different providers before making a final decision.
 An adjustment to your coverage can significantly reduce your annual costs.
-Remember that a well-considered decision can save you money in the long term while providing adequate protection.
+Remember that a well-considered decision can save you money in the long run while providing adequate protection.

 Conclusion: Finding the Right Balance Between Protection and Costs

-The question of when fully comprehensive insurance is no longer worthwhile requires individual consideration.
+The question of when comprehensive insurance is no longer worthwhile requires an individual assessment.
 There is no universal rule, but clear indicators.
-Depreciation, the vehicle age often exceeding five years, and the amount of the insurance premium are crucial criteria.
-An annual review of the insurance coverage is recommended to ensure that you are not paying for benefits that exceed the value of your vehicle.
+Depreciation, the vehicle's age often exceeding five years, and the insurance premium amount are crucial criteria.
+An annual review of your insurance cover is recommended to ensure you are not paying for benefits that exceed the value of your vehicle.

 The optimal insurance is a compromise between necessary protection and affordable costs.
 Carefully weigh your personal risk and financial situation.
-Sometimes fully comprehensive insurance can be worthwhile despite the vehicle's age, for instance, with a very good no-claims discount or if you are heavily reliant on the car.
-An informed decision helps you save money in the long run.
-If you are unsure about which coverage is right for you, we are happy to assist you with advice.
+Sometimes comprehensive insurance can be sensible even with the vehicle's older age, for example, with a very good no-claims class or if you are essentially dependent on the car.
+An informed decision will help you save money in the long term.
+If you are unsure which cover is right for you, we are happy to provide advisory assistance.

 FAQ

-At what vehicle age is comprehensive insurance usually no longer worthwhile?
+From what vehicle age is comprehensive insurance typically no longer worthwhile?

-Generally, the rule of thumb is that comprehensive insurance is often no longer worth it for vehicles older than five to seven years, as the depreciation is substantial by then.
+Generally, the rule of thumb is that comprehensive insurance for vehicles older than five to seven years is often not worthwhile, as the depreciation is then considerable.

-Is comprehensive insurance still sensible for a 10-year-old car?
+Is fully comprehensive insurance still sensible for a 10-year-old car?

-In most cases, comprehensive insurance is no longer sensible for a ten-year-old car, unless it is a highly valuable vehicle (e.g., classic car) or your no-claims discount makes the comprehensive cover exceptionally affordable.
+In most cases, comprehensive insurance for a ten-year-old car is no longer sensible, unless it is a very valuable vehicle (e.g. a classic car) or your no-claims class makes comprehensive insurance exceptionally affordable.

-How much can comprehensive insurance cost in relation to the vehicle's value?
+How much should comprehensive insurance cost in relation to the vehicle's value?

-A rough guideline is that the annual costs of comprehensive insurance should not exceed ten percent of the current value of the vehicle.
+A rough guideline is that the annual cost of comprehensive insurance should not exceed ten percent of the current vehicle value.

-What happens to my no-claims discount when switching from comprehensive to third-party insurance?
+What happens to my no-claims discount when switching from comprehensive to third-party, fire and theft insurance?

-The no-claims discount of the comprehensive insurance is not directly transferred when switching to third-party insurance, as third-party insurance does not recognise a no-claims discount.
-Your no-claims class for liability remains unaffected.
+The no-claims discount class of fully comprehensive insurance is not directly transferred when switching to third-party, fire and theft insurance, as this type of insurance does not recognize a no-claims discount.
+Your no-claims discount class for liability insurance remains unaffected.

-No, vandalism is usually only covered by comprehensive insurance, not by third-party insurance.
+No, damage caused by vandalism is usually only covered by comprehensive insurance, not by third-party, fire, and theft insurance.

-When should I switch from comprehensive to liability insurance at the latest?
+When should I switch from comprehensive insurance to liability insurance at the latest?

-If your vehicle has only a very low residual value (e.g., under 2,000 Euros), and the costs of a comprehensive insurance (even third-party) outweigh the potential benefits, switching to a purely third-party liability insurance is often the most economical solution.
+If your vehicle only has a very low residual value (e.g. less than 2,000 euros) and the cost of comprehensive insurance (including partial coverage) exceeds the potential benefits, switching to a simple liability-only policy is often the most economical solution.

 Subscribe to our newsletter